Scarlet Sprite Games

 Iterating Main Entrance

 The Cauldron is a short, yet intense encounter.
-It pushes the player the closes to the Sentries, it's also very compact and provides cover through a conveniently positioned waterfall.
+It pushes the player the closest to the Sentries, though they're covered by the waterfall if they're aware enough.

 Iterating Cauldron room